finom/vovk/README.md

 }
 ```

-But it is still recommended to declare services as class properties to keep the classes self-documented in terms of which services were used.
+But it is still recommended to declare services as class properties to keep the classes self-documented.

 #### Return type